-After a successful deployment of Klever you need to prepare a build base on the same machine where you deployed Klever.
-This tutorial treats just build bases for Linux kernel loadable modules since the publicly available version of Klever supports verification of other software in the experimental stage.
+After a successful deployment of Klever you need to get a build base2.
+This tutorial treats just build bases for Linux kernel loadable modules since the publicly available version of Klever has only experimental support for verification of other software.
 You should not expect that Klever supports all versions and configurations of the Linux kernel well.
 There is a big list of things to do in this direction.